broomehl04/MAGD-150-Assignments/README.md

 lab 6
 [Organization.
-Adhere to theme of retro games and define and call three of your own functions.]
+Adhere to theme of retro games and define and call three of your own functions] (https://uwwtw.instructure.com/courses/300792/assignments/2609472?module_item_id=7741815)
-(https://uwwtw.instructure.com/courses/300792/assignments/2609472?module_item_id=7741815)